ufkesjp/CostingSolver/README.md

 2. Minimize price variance where price variance = purchase price - cost.

 ## Approach
 The pattern of this problem is akin to a systems of linear equations problem.
-By one hot encoding all of the parts in all of the kits and setting them equal to the kit price, you can get an equation that looks like the following for each kit:
+By one-hot encoding all of the parts in all of the kits and setting them equal to the kit price, you can get an equation that looks like the following for each kit:

 #### Variables
-a = part_id1
+  - a = part_id1
-b = part_id2
+  - b = part_id2
-c = part_id3
+  - c = part_id3

 #### Equation
 1a + 0b + 1c = target price